jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

 ...
 ```
 ## If Statements
-Conditional statements are a type of control flow: They can control which parts of code get executed, and which do not.
+Conditional statements are a type of control flow.
+They can control which parts of code get executed, and which do not.
 The basic conditional statement is the if statement:
 ```
 if condition_1:
     run this block of code
 ```

-Note the syntax here, the condition ends with a colon and the block of code is indented.
+Note the syntax here.
+The condition ends with a colon and the block of code is indented.
 Let's use an example where we ask the user for their favorite animal.
 In Python, this can be achieved using the `raw_input()` function (Python 2) or the `input()` function (Python 3).

 ```